Vicente Romo

 Vicente Romo Navarro (born April 12, 1943) is a Mexican former professional baseball pitcher.
-A right-hander, Romo played all or parts of eight seasons in Major League Baseball between 1968 and 1982, primarily as a relief pitcher.
+A right-hander, Romo played all or parts of eight seasons in Major League Baseball (MLB) between 1968 and 1982, primarily as a relief pitcher.
 He had an extensive career in Mexico, where his career spanned 25 seasons from 1962–86, and he was elected to the Salón de la Fama del Beisbol Profesional de México (the Mexican Professional Baseball Hall of Fame) in 1992.
 He is the older brother of fellow major league pitcher Enrique Romo.